-During my Delta Dall Sheep Hunt, I took 3 Supplements and was amazed how big of a difference it made.
+During my Delta Dall Sheep Hunt, I took 3 Supplements and was amazed at how big of a difference it made.
 Every ounce counts, but with some research, these three found a place in my pack.
+(Here is a Round-Up of all the food I brought)

 I choose these 3 Supplements to increase my athletic performance and decrease pain and inflammation because let’s face it sheep hunting is a lot of damn work and can sometimes be painful.